galenscovell/Color-o-Clock/README.md

-Hextime
+Color o'Clock
 =======

-Real-time clock that dynamically loads background color as hex value based on the time.
+Real-time clock that dynamically loads background color as hex or hsla value based on the time.

 LIVE DEMO: [ http://galenscovell.github.io/Hextime ]